SAP-samples/cloud-extension-html5-sample/mission/custom-idp/README.md

    ![Role Mapping](./images/CustIDP_RoleMapping2a.png)

-14. Select User Groups then enter the ExtensionAdministrator as name and select your 'Custom iAS' tenant as Identity Provider.
+14. Select User Groups then enter the ExtensionAdministrator as name and select your 'Custom IAS' tenant as Identity Provider.
 Press Save.

    ![Role Mapping](./images/CustIDP_RoleMapping3a.png)